yktoo/yktoo.com/content/blog/posts/0203/index.en.md

 It's automn here again.
 Some annoyed expats keep insisting there's only just this season in Holland, but that's not true.

 We are fortunate enough to live in a very picturesque woodland area.
-One of these days we went on a hike in one of numerous forests called {{< wiki "Baarnse_Bos" "nl" "Baarnse Bos" >}} and situated near the equally picturesque village Baarn (which I {{< a "0006" "posted" "ru" >}} about five years ago).
+One of these days we went on a hike in one of numerous forests called {{< wiki "Baarnse_Bos" "nl" "Baarnse Bos" >}} and situated near the equally picturesque village Baarn (which I [posted](ru;0006) about five years ago).

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/g3t2x5c65r5e2783.jpg" >}}

 <!--more-->

 As you can see on the photo above, the autumn is not really visible yet.
 Now, a month later, a lot of leaves fell.
-The autumn in Holland is mostly but more damp than usual (or it can also look {{< a "0066" "like this" >}}).
+The autumn in Holland is mostly but more damp than usual (or it can also look [like this](0066)).

 What one can also notice is that a Dutch forest is very clean and civilised.
 You can only think of properly paved roads (and a similar forest in Soest does have them).